MuhamadSyarifFakhrezi/Customer-Churn-Analysis/README.md

 ![Screenshot (995)](https://github.com/user-attachments/assets/202bca4d-f3f4-4183-a63f-299a49fcd2a7)

-I found that 53% of churned customers spent 6 months or less before leaving, more than half of the customers who churned had a relatively short tenure with the company.
+I found that customers with a tenure of 6 months - one year have the highest churn rate, more than half of them decide to churn.

 - **What type of offer has the high churn rate?**
 ```